vyogami/java-forge/README.md

 ### Tools

-To work with the Java Forge repository effectively, you may find the following tools useful:
+To make your life easier, you may find the following tools useful:

 - **SDKMAN!
 (Software Development Kit Manager)**: SDKMAN! allows you to manage different versions of Java Development Kits (JDKs) on your system.
 You can use it to install, switch between, and manage Java versions.
 Refer to the SDKMAN! documentation for installation and usage instructions.
 Website: [https://sdkman.io/](https://sdkman.io/)